 - We worked with West Park (our local secondary school) to develop a ‘free little library’ for our playground.
 The children are now able to bring their old books and swap them for new ones for free!
 Our children really enjoy coming to see what delights have appeared in the library and have been thrilled to take a new book home each week.

-- We hold several parent events through the year to promote the love of reading, as well as developing parents' understanding of how we teach reading in school.
+- We would normally hold several parent events through the year to promote the love of reading, as well as developing parents' understanding of how we teach reading in school.
 These include reciprocal reading information sharing, bedtime stories, campfire tales and early morning reading.
 The parent’s guide to reciprocal reading can be downloaded below.

 - We celebrate book week every year to encourage children to love books and reading.

 We are looking forward to developing our reading curriculum even further over the next year …keep your eyes peeled for even more fun events to celebrate our love of books!